flatironinstitute/ccn-software-sfn-2025/docs/source/full/day2/place_cells_part_2.md

 <div class="render-user render-presenter">

-- Create a single TsdFrame to hold all our inputs:
+- Stack position and speed in a single TsdFrame to hold all our inputs:
 </div>

 ```{code-cell} ipython3